revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-32. In SQL, how will you see how many databases and tables you have in that database?
+32. In SQL, how will you see the databases and tables that you have in that database?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)